Letter spacing as a curve

 | 1 | 0.3000 | 0.0497 |

-The original heads for 0.30em at 1px.
-The model settles under the 0.05em ceiling and never crosses.
-A scale starting around 13px never reaches it, so in normal use the ceiling is a safety net, not a visible change.
+The original heads for 0.30em at 1px, while the model settles under the 0.05em ceiling and never crosses it.
+A scale starting around 13px never reaches that territory, so in normal use the ceiling is a safety net rather than a visible change.

 Implementation

-Real blocks using the model.
-Only the relevant pieces, not the whole files.
+These are the real blocks I'm using in the system, just the relevant pieces and not the whole files.

-The function that computes r and guards validity:
+The function that computes r and guards the validity condition:

 @function t-ls-ratio($ls-base, $ls-min, $ls-max) {